By Jean-Christophe Chouinard, SEO Specialist, and Marie-Claude Savoie, Marketing Editor at Jobillico.

-How can I find out how many job postings are indexed by Google?
+How can I find out how many job postings are indexed?

 Go to your search console and check out the Rich Cards Report.

-What should I do if my posting doesn’t display properly on Google?
+What should I do if my posting doesn’t display properly?

 Here is a list of common issues: